canweriotnow/canweriotnow.github.io/source/_posts/2014-01-27-discussing-privilege-educon-reflections-number-1.markdown

 My increasing disdain for Twitter for any kind of serious discussion is really about context.
 Twitter is, by design, a global cocktail party.
 You hear a comment that intrigues, enrages, or otherwise engages you, and you hop to another conversation, and then to another.
 That's the intent.
 I won't go to the detail I did in my comment, but I'm glad educators find #edchat useful.
 That's fantastic.
 I still believe there are better tools for the use case, but knowing about other, perhaps less accessible, tools, is part of my privilege derived from living in software.
 So I'm not criticizing there.

 I do believe that topics like privilege cut to the core of our existence as being-with-others (forgive my Heideggerian moment) to a degree that the stripping away of context that Twitter facilitates makes addressing Hard Topics that much harder.
-I'm going to offer some observations and alternatives at the end of this post.

 ### Mea Culpa (Secunda Parte)